If you’ve been googling “how to beat writer’s block”, congratulations! You’ve landed on the right page.

 Writer’s block happens to everyone at some point or another.
 In my experience, the least effective strategy is to keep pushing yourself.

 What works for me may not work for you.
-Not everybody likes tea, or meditation, or adult colouring books – ha ha.
+Not everybody likes meditation, or adult colouring books, or repeatedly reading To Kill A Mockingbird.
 But you can definitely apply the general principles.

-The first step to beat writer’s block is to give yourself permission to walk away.
-If you are hungry, eat.
-If you are tired, nap.
+The first step is to give yourself permission to walk away.
+If you’re hungry, eat.
+If you’re tired, nap.
 Breathe deep.
 Get fresh air.
 Do something interesting.
 Give your mind and body a break.